Tubbz-alt/eth2-client-tests/dockerfiles/README.md

 This folder contains the various Dockerfiles used by the project.

-Dockerfiles are built through a jenkins build.
+Dockerfiles are built with [this Jenkins job](https://eth2jenkins.themachine.io/job/docker/).

+To build the Docker images locally, run `make docker` at the root of the repository.